C191068/Ali_khatami_Solidity14/README.md

      //as we want to convert msg.value to USD we made the following changes

-        require(msg.value.getConversionRate() >= minimumUSD , "Not send enough");// to get accees to the 'value' at deploy at run transaction tab
+        require(msg.value.getConversionRate() >= MINIMUM_USD , "Not send enough");// to get accees to the 'value' at deploy at run transaction tab
         //1e18 is 1 ether, here the value must be greater than 1 ether
         //require is a checker it checks whether the value is greater than 1 ether
         // if not it is going to revert with an error messsage shown above